alizzaai/aai_waybar/README.md

 # AAI Custom Module

 My custom codule Collection for Waybar.
 - jadwale_waybar

-	  Waybar module to display prayer times for Muslims, specifically for the Indonesian region.
+	Waybar module to display prayer times for Muslims, specifically for the **Indonesia** region.
 The data was taken using the Islamic API from [myquran.com](myquran.com).
 - ## Demo
   ![](assets/demo.gif)
 - ## Features